gohugoio/hugo/content/contribute/documentation.md

 ```
 {{% /code %}}

+Cool, right?

 #### Output Code Block

-The `output` shortcode is almost identical to the `code` shortcode but doesn't take any more arguments than the required `file`.
-The purpose is to demonstrate what the output, or *rendered*, HTML will look after Hugo builds its templates:
+The `output` shortcode is almost identical to the `code` shortcode but only takes and requires `file`.
+The purpose of `output` is to show *rendered* HTML and therefore almost always follows another basic code block *or* and instance of the `code` shortcode:

 ````html
 {{%/* output file="post/my-first-post/index.html" */%}}